Heimdal: History

 This area south of Trondheim was named after the Old Norse god Heimdall from Norse mythology.
 The area has been continuously inhabited since at least the Iron Age, and is rich in archaeological sites.
 The area where Tillerbyen has been built was initially swamp, but it was drained in the 1930s as an airport was planned here.
 Nazi invaders of 1940 halted these plans, as they rather wanted an airport at Lade.

+The sports club Heimdal IF was founded in 1929.

 In 1963, Trondheim Municipality bought the areas, and in 1966 they verified a development plan for a new tertiary and commercial hub that could lighten the development pressure on the crowded downtown areas.
 These plans met much resistance; many politicians thought the development would be too hard to complete, as the soil was too wet and unstable to support large-scale development.
 Ever since the first developments, the areas of Tillerbyen and Sjetnemarka have been one of the most booming parts of the city and still, large development projects are launched to meet the growing population pressure.